25 Best Podcast Hosting Services

 After uploading your media file, create a title and the episode description.
 The RSS link will then distribute your podcast to popular sites such as Google Podcasts, Apple Podcasts, Spotify, and other podcast apps.

 Additionally, Podbean offers a podcast site with every account.
-Simply choose a template, customize its colors and other settings to fit your brand.
+Simply choose a template, and customize its colors and other settings to fit your brand.

 Depending on the plan you choose, Podbean can integrate with your domain to help you stay on brand.
 You can also add a media player directly to your podcast website.